outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - which structures can store one-directional time (aka information)
         - where info is measurable, leaves signals, and processes are irreversible
         - is there a structure that can permanently store information (unchangeable information)
-        - what structures of cause (inevitability, certainty) exist at subatomic scales
+        - what structures of cause (inevitability, certainty, stability, equivalence) exist at subatomic scales
       - time speed factors:
         - more interactions have to happen at larger scales
         - fewer things change at large scales